-University of San Diego - Special Education Advocacy Certificate Program offered in collaboration with the USD’s Division of Continuing Education and the Legal Clinics.
+University of San Diego - Special Education Advocacy Certificate Program offered in cooperation with USD’s Professional and Continuing Education.

 To find additional programs in specific areas, use Google search.
 Enter "special education law clinic [state]" in the google search box.

 American Bar Association: Disability or Special Education Law